intento/intento-api/ai.image.ocr.md

 }'
 ```

-The response contains the speech transcribe results:
+The response contains the results:

 ```json
 {